-The Hero has a useful ally who's helping them out on The Quest and may even be a nominal part of their crew or organization.
-Their goals more or less align with the rest of the cast and they have a decent working relationship, but there's some concern that they might be a Fair Weather Friend.
-Maybe they're Not in This for Your Revolution or are a Hired Gun who's Only in It for the Money.
-Maybe they'd love to dedicate themselves fully to The Quest, but they've got some pressing matter that prevents them from giving it their full attention.
+The Hero has a useful ally who's helping them on The Quest and may even be a nominal part of their crew or organization.
+Their goals more or less align with the rest of the cast and they have a decent working relationship, but there's some concern that they might be a Fair-Weather Friend.
+Maybe they're Not in This for Your Revolution or are Hired Guns who're Only in It for the Money.
+Maybe they'd love to dedicate themselves fully, but they've got some pressing matter that prevents them from giving it their full attention.
 Maybe their backstory and motivations are mysterious.
-It's uncertain whether they'll be A Friend in Need when the chips are down... or maybe it is certain that the answer is "no." What to do?
+It's uncertain whether they'll be A Friend in Need when the chips are down... or maybe it is certain that they won't.
+What to do?

 Go on a Loyalty Mission.

-This is a mission or Side Quest that's not directly related to The Quest or main mission of the protagonists, but secures the loyalty of one or more members of the group.
-To them, It's Personal and helping them complete this task converts them from an ally of convenience to a True Companion.
-Narratively, it also provides a convenient excuse to explore the character's backstory and motivations and/or give them a Day in the Limelight.
+This is a Side Quest that's not directly related to the main goal of the protagonists, but secures the loyalty of one or more members of the group.
+To them, It's Personal and helping them complete this task converts them from an ally of convenience into a True Companion.
+Narratively, it also provides a way to explore the character's backstory and motivations and/or give them A Day in the Limelight.

-Common Loyalty Missions include rescuing or avenging loved ones, saving hometowns, Finding The Cure, retrieving personal Upgrade Artifacts or Ancestral Weapons, taking down personal Arch Enemies, or sometimes several at once.
-In video games, completing Loyalty Missions may unlock gameplay bonuses for that character.
+Common Loyalty Missions include rescuing or avenging loved ones, saving hometowns, Finding The Cure, killing Arch Enemies, retrieving personal Upgrade Artifacts or Ancestral Weapons, giving advice on internal conflicts, or more than one of the above.
+In video games, completing Loyalty Missions may unlock new abilities or cosmetic options for the ally.